 Richard Berry's original lyrics told the relatively innocuous story of a Jamaican sailor returning from sea to see his lover, but The Kingsmen's version made the words nearly impossible to decipher, which left a lot to the imagination.
 The song was ultimately deemed obscenity-free, but there are still people who insist to this day, that the lyrics are inappropriate for young audiences.

-Since the release of The Kingsmen's version, "Louie Louie" has literally become the most recorded rock song ever.
-There are over 1600 versions floating around the world currently, with more being released every single day.
+Since the release of The Kingsmen's version, "Louie Louie" has literally become one of the most recorded rock songs ever.
+There are thousands of versions floating around the world currently, with more being released every single day.
 It's almost a rock and roll rite of passage at this point.
 Somewhere in the world every day, it's being played by high school bands, garage bands, and amateur musicians with their first guitars.

 Some of the bands that have released covers of the song over the years, include Paul Revere & the Raiders, Otis Redding, Jan & Dean, The Sonics, Byrds, Beau Brummels, Fugitives, Motorhead, Led Zeppelin, Toots & the Maytals, the Stooges, the Clash, Lou Reed, Patti Smith, Black Flag, the Grateful Dead, Joan Jett and the Blackhearts, Bad Religion, Bob Dylan, Tom Petty, R.E.M., Sisters of Mercy, Barry White, Iggy Pop, Dave Matthews Band, Dave Stewart, Bruce Springsteen, and The Smashing Pumpkins, to name just a few.

 The song has appeared on multiple compilation albums, and in such movies as "American Graffiti", "Blood Simple", "Dave", "A Simple Twist of Fate", "My Best Friend's Wedding", "Old School", "Friday Night Lights", "Knight and Day", and perhaps most famously, "Animal House".

 It's the state song of Washington and "International Louie Louie Day" is celebrated in Tacoma every year on Richard Berry's birthday.
 From 2003 to 2012, there was even a summer music festival in Tacoma, Washington called, "LouieFest," which ended with 1,000 guitars playing "Louie Louie" all together.